ysfchn/git-issues-rss/README.md

 * `pretty`
     * Set it to any value to display a XML output with newlines and indentations.
 Not including this parameter will display a minified XML (the default), which results in a smaller feed file and thus less bandwidth usage.
+* `limit`
+    Maximum entries that is shown on the feed per page.
+Default is 50.
+* `page`
+    Number of the page to fetch issues and comments.
+First page contains the latest updates.
+Default is 1.
 * `git_host`
     * Hostname of the related git hosting service.
 The value is determined by `host_type`, but can be overriden by setting this parameter.
 If not specified, the default values are:
         * If `host_type` is `github`, the default will be set to: `github.com`.